hoganhaben/FIA-forest-dynamics/README.md

 This repository includes:

 * analyses which fit non-linear weighted least-squares regressions to:
-    - biomass-stand age relationships,
+    - biomass vs. stand age,
-    - growth-biomass relationships, and
+    - growth vs. biomass, and
-    - growth-stand age relationships.
+    - growth vs. stand age.

 Each analysis is included in a separate sub-folder.